 Another study conducted by Bashyam MD et al. (2004) found that nearly 10% of people with thalassemia were born in India every year.

 More than 200 thalassemia mutations have been detected, but only 28 of these mutations have been documented in India.

 About 90 to 94% of thalassemia patients in India report one of these mutations.

 - Frameshift mutation 8/9

 - A non-sense mutation in codon 15

-- Early detection could help in providing better nutrition for high risk individuals and other treatment measures, so that fatality risk is reduced.
+- Early detection could help in providing better nutrition for high-risk individuals and other treatment measures, thereby reducing the fatality risk

 - Carrier detection could reduce the load of mutant alleles in the gene pool and for making an informed choice.

 The risk for beta-thalassemia is provided in Xcode’s health report.
 Beta thalassemia test cost (health report) INR 10,900.